xavierholt/rue/README.md

 ## Details

-Rue has two main forms of configuration: Targets and Modes.
+Rue has two main forms of configuration: Targets and Builds.
 A Target, as we've already seen, is something the compiler is expected to produce.
-A Mode is a scope for configuration options you only want in certain situations.
+A Build is a scope for configuration options you only want in certain situations.
 For example, if you only want debugging info in your debug builds, and only want to spend cycles optimizing for your release builds, you could write a ruefile like